Frequently Asked Questions

 What if I want to bring my own tube?

 Absolutely!
 We’ll shuttle you and your tube for $10 per person.
 We’ll even inflate it for you if needed.
+Just make sure your tubes are out of any packaging and completely deflated (no pool toys, please).

 Can I bring my dog?